bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/getting-started/README.md

 ### Installation - Vue.js

-To install this library you can use Yarn or NPM:
+To install this library you can use Yarn, NPM, or PNPM:

 <CodeGroup>
   <CodeGroupItem title="YARN" active>